maxbridges/Jenkins-IBM-Bluemix-Toolchains/README.md

   4. Click **Upload**.
   5. Restart Jenkins and verify that the plugin was installed.

-## 3. Integrate DevOps Insights with your Jenkins project
+## 3. (optional) Configure Jenkins jobs for Deployment Risk dashboard

+If you would like to make use Deployment Risk dashboard, follow these steps.

 After the plugin is installed, you can integrate DevOps Insights into your Jenkins project.